Nulimitz/mern-goalsetter/README.md

 ## Acknowledgements

-- This project was based on this [Youtube](https://www.youtube.com/playlist?list=PLillGF-RfqbbQeVSccR9PGKHzPJSWqcsm) tutorial.
+- This project is based on the [Learn the MERN Stack](https://www.youtube.com/playlist?list=PLillGF-RfqbbQeVSccR9PGKHzPJSWqcsm) tutorial on YouTube.